-Credit: 1 Offered 1 Semester Available to 10-12 Grades Prerequisite: Algebra I (or A & B)
+Prerequisite: Algebra I (or A & B) and Intro to Computer Science

 Coding is a class that introduces students to the foundational concepts of computer programming.
 Coding explores the technical challenges and questions that arise from the need to represent digital information in computers and transfer it between people and computational devices.
 The majority of the class introduces the foundational concepts of computer programming, which unlocks the ability to make rich, interactive apps.
 This course uses JavaScript as the programming language, and App Lab as the programming environment to build apps, but the concepts learned in these lessons span all programming languages and tools.
 The third unit allows the students to use Boe-Bots as a learning platform to explore the world of cyber, electronics and entry-level programming.